aannaluo/coursesUBC/README.md

 > mfield ::= 'avg' | 'pass' | 'fail' | 'audit' | 'year' | 'lat' | 'lon' | 'seats'
 >
 > sfield ::=  'dept' | 'id' | 'instructor' | 'title' | 'uuid' | 'fullname' | 'shortname' | 'number' | 'name' | 'address' | 'type' | 'furniture' | 'href'
 >

+# Checkpoint 3

+Implement the server and frontend of the application.
+We made it compatible the sections kind, so users can view past sections.
+>
 > idstring ::= [^_]+ // One or more of any character, except underscore.
 >